dirkkelly/dirkkelly/content/economics/the-2018-global-financial-crisis-is-beginning--will-it-wipe-you-out-.md

 title: The 2018 Global Financial Crisis is Beginning, Will it Wipe You Out?
 date: 2018-04-06 12:42:50 +0000
 draft: true
+videos:
+- name: Hello World Again, Empire Destroying Everything
+  slug: NCCYXrZBho
+  channel: NCCYXrZBho
+  description: It's going so fast now, it's crazy.
+2017 80% of the income was made by the 1%.
+tags:
+- dirkkelly
+- gfc2018
 ---